emory-libraries/emory-libraries.github.io/_posts/2016-04-15-front-end-testing-research-notes.md

 ---
 layout: post
 title: Front-end Testing Research Notes
-tags:
-    - jekyll
+tags: [front-end, testing, ui, packages, research]
 authors:
     - yang_li
 ---
-# Background

 Front-end testing is not quite the same as unit testing in the backend world because of the user interactions that happen in a browser (and you know, in reality its multiple browsers of different versions on different devices).
 That leads to this topic about front-end testing kit research.